C-Damian/x-box-2/README.md

 - **Extensibility:**
 	The codebase is designed for future expansion, such as adding a FastAPI backend, web UI, or support for additional social platforms.
-# x-bot-2

-A modular Twitter bot powered by Python, AWS Lambda, and Terraform.

-## Project Structure